Autism Spectrum Disorder Resources Program

 Our program staff collaborate with numerous organizations and agencies throughout the community to bring about informative trainings on a variety of topics that may be of interest to families living with a diagnosis of Autism Spectrum Disorder and other developmental disabilities.

-What RCASD Has to Offer:
+What ASD Program Has to Offer:

-• Advocacy for Autism Services
+- Advocacy for Autism Services

-• Toll-free Phone Line for Information and Support
+- Toll-free Phone Line for Information and Support

-• Ongoing Support from other family-members who share the unique understanding of caring for a loved one with autism.
+- Ongoing Support from other family-members who share the unique understanding of caring for a loved one with autism.

-• Workshops and Trainings on Autism Related Topics
+- Workshops and Trainings on Autism Related Topics

-• Annual Autism Awareness Walk
+- Annual Autism Awareness Walk

 Active for Autism - What It's All About!

-The annual Active for Autism event promotes awareness, acceptance and inclusion of individuals affected by Autism Spectrum Disorder (ASD).
-This event provides the community the opportunity to come together in celebration and support of individuals affected by Autism and their families.
+Families Helping Families of Greater Baton Rouge’s annual Active for Autism event is a celebration of awareness, acceptance, and inclusion for individuals impacted by Autism Spectrum Disorder (ASD).
+It’s a time for the community to come together, show support, and honor the achievements of individuals with Autism and their families.

-Proceeds from this signature event benefit all Families Helping Families of Greater Baton Rouge programs and helps us to continue to provide services to positively enhance the independence, productivity and inclusion of individuals living with ASD throughout the year.
+Proceeds from this signature event support all Families Helping Families programs, helping us continue our mission to promote independence, productivity, and inclusion for individuals with Autism and other developmental exceptionalities throughout the year.

-RCASD – Resources
+Resources

-RCASD- Autism FAQ
+Autism FAQ

 Autism spectrum disorder (ASD) is a complex developmental disability; signs typically appear during early childhood and affect a person’s ability to communicate, and interact with others.
 ASD is defined by a certain set of behaviors and is a “spectrum condition” that affects individuals differently and to varying degrees.
 There is no known single cause of autism, but increased awareness and early diagnosis/intervention and access to appropriate services/supports lead to significantly improved outcomes.
 Some of the behaviors associated with autism include delayed learning of language; difficulty making eye contact or holding a conversation; difficulty with executive functioning, which relates to reasoning and planning; narrow, intense interests; poor motor skills’ and sensory sensitivities.
 Again, a person on the spectrum might follow many of these behaviors or just a few, or many others besides.
 The diagnosis of autism spectrum disorder is applied based on analysis of all behaviors and their severity.